Near Blue Mounds in Dane County, Wisconsin — The American Midwest (Great Lakes)

 Erected 1976 by the Dane County Natural History Marker System.

 Location.
 43° 1.663′ N, 89° 49.093′ W. Marker is near Blue Mounds, Wisconsin, in Dane County.
 Marker can be reached from County Route F 0.8 miles north of Cave of the Mounds Road, on the right when traveling north.
+The marker is in Brigham Park.
 Touch for map.
-The marker is in Brigham Park.
 Marker is in this post office area: Blue Mounds WI 53517, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
 A different marker also named Brigham Park (within shouting distance of this marker); Blue Mounds Fort (approx. one mile away); Army Cargo Plane Crash (approx. 1.6 miles away); Site of Blue Mounds Fort (approx. 1.6 miles away); Elvers Corner (approx. 3.1 miles away); German Valley (approx. 3.6 miles away); Old Town (approx. 4.6 miles away); Peculiar Corners (approx. 5˝ miles away).
 Touch for a list and map of all markers in Blue Mounds.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin.
-This page has been viewed 766 times since then and 25 times this year.
+It was originally submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin.
+This page has been viewed 820 times since then and 19 times this year.
 Last updated on October 17, 2010, by William J. Toman of Green Lake, Wisconsin.
 Photos: 1, 2, 3. submitted on June 21, 2010, by William J. Toman of Green Lake, Wisconsin. • Bill Pfingsten was the editor who published this page.